johnnyw66/SAP2/README.md

 This microprocessor written for the **LogiSim Evolution** CAD can be built with standard TTL/CMOS logic chips.
 Fed up with soldering - I wanted to 'build' the microprocessor before my attempt to describe this in *Verilog HDL* and then placing the design on one of my Altera FPGAs.
-It will support 80 instructions which are listed below.
+It will support over 80 instructions which are listed below.

 At some point I will add in I/O instructions and have it drive a VGA/Video Composite output